 with Jan Born on the functiom of spindle and theta oscillations during sleep.

-Recently, I have started my own reseach group on Neurostimulaton at the German Resilience Center / Deutsches Resilienz Zentrum (DRZ) gGmbH.
+Recently, I became PI of the newly established Neurostimulaton reseach group at the German Resilience Center / Deutsches Resilienz Zentrum (DRZ) gGmbH in Mainz.

-Here, I am workking on the develoment and application of multimodal neurostimulation methods with, a focus on brain state-dependent brain stimulation,
+Here, I am working on the develoment and application of multimodal neurostimulation methods with a focus on brain state-dependent brain stimulation,

-to study the neuronal oscillatory mechanisms that mediate resilience against stress-induced dysfunctional emotional memory representations dusing wake and sleep.
+to study the neuronal oscillatory mechanisms that mediate resilience against stress-induced dysfunctional emotional memory representations during wake and sleep.